 The office of Earl Marischal and later Knight Marischal of Scotland was hereditary in the Keith family until the 18th century.
 It may have been conferred at the same time as the barony, since it was confirmed, together with possession of the lands of Keith, to Sir Robert Keith by a charter of King Robert the Bruce, and appears to have been held as annexed to the land by the tenure of grand serjeanty.

 Thomas Dickson was a son of Clan Keith.
 His father was Richard de Keith.
 Richard, in turn, was said to be the son of Harvey (or Hervey) de Keith, Great Marischall of Scotland, and his wife Margaret Douglas (daughter of William, the third Lord Douglas - hence a blood relationship also to Clan Douglas)

 Sir Robert de Keth was a close friend of Robert the Bruce and was given Halforest by him in 1308.

 For centuries clans (or families) in the border areas of Scotland and England were known for the raids they undertook cross border (or sometime simply cross clan) plundering the property of other families.
 These raids went on unchecked - and sometimes encouraged - by the governments in both Scotland and England.

 The clans involved in this raiding were known as the Border Reivers.
-The Dixons, although small in number compared to other family grouping, were part of Border Reiver history.
+The Dixons, although possibly small in number compared to other family groupings, were part of Border Reiver history.
 Their territory was to the extreme south-east of the Scottish Borders in the area which became known as the East Marches and broadly equates to the Merse area which was once the domain of the Keiths from which clan the Dicksons came..